sgbondoc/SEI-629-Project-One-Game/README.md

 - Message the user the game is over and ask to play again
     - If user agrees to play again, all cards reset and turn over to the backs
     - If user doesn't want to play again, say goodbye

+### Other Considerations:
+- Add a timer for user to play against and find all matching pairs within alloted time
+- Create additional rounds with more cards

 ### Wireframes: